t3gemstone/ardupilot/README.md

 ## Board Setup

+You should mount the board in your vehicle with the GemStone logo pointing toward the front of the vehicle.

+Connect the board to your PC via USB Type-C cable.
+T3 Gemstone images utilize USB Gadget API to achieve Ethernet-over-USB.
+After board is fully booted, a new Ethernet interface should appear on your PC with automatic IP assigned via DHCP.
+Your board's IP is `192.168.7.2`.

 Run following command in the host PC.
 Board setup is automated via SSH connections.

 ```bash
 task board-setup
 ```

 You need to reboot the board for overlay changes to take effect.
-After reboot, ArduPilot should start automatically and on-board green LED located to the right of HDMI port should be blinking.
+After the reboot, ArduPilot should start automatically and on-board green LED located to the right of the HDMI port should be blinking.
 Check ArduPilot docs to learn
 more about [LEDs meaning](https://ardupilot.org/copter/docs/common-leds-pixhawk.html#boards-with-1-or-2-notify-leds).